garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ![image](../../../.gitbook/assets/gcp-cloudrun-architecture.png)

 <!-- markdown-link-check-disable-next-line -->
-[GCP Cloud Run](https://cloud.google.com/run/docs) is a serverless service offered by GCP to manage compute platform that enables you to run containers that are invocable via requests or events.
+[GCP Cloud Run](https://cloud.google.com/run/docs) is a serverless service offered by GCP to manage a computing platform that enables you to run invocable containers via requests or events.
-In this we will be setting up a pipeline for our project within DevBox, it will be routed through Cloud Run and and then depending on the type of project, we can either access it through the web or can access it through the internal VPC of Google Cloud Infrastructure.
+In this, we will set up a pipeline for our project within DevBox; it will be routed through Cloud Run.
+Then, depending on the type of project, we can either access it through the web or through the internal VPC of Google Cloud Infrastructure.

 ## Existing Cloud Run Application

-If you have a an existing Cloud Run Container deployed then follow the below steps to access its content from the DevBox.
-Ensure that the Cloud Run Deployment has `Require authentication` option selected in the **Security** section.
+If you have an existing Cloud Run Container deployed, follow the steps below to access its content from the DevBox.
+Ensure the Cloud Run Deployment has the `Require authentication` option selected in the **Security** section.

 ### Step 1: Creating a Recipe